nxus/web/README.md

 The default implementation of the routes handles querying for the model instance, pagination, and the template rendering.
 See the specific method documentation for each public view function.

+## Overriding templates

+See also the `ViewController` templates documentation.
+Assuming your `opts.prefix`/`opts.templatePrefix` is `my-module`, the following templates are registered with default implementations:

+-   `my-module-create`
+-   `my-module-edit`

 **Parameters**